LCC-CIT/CS295N-Example-BookReviews-DotNet6/README.md

  - 7-RepositoryAndUnitTests
   The repository pattern is implemented to facilitate unit testing of controller methods.
   A ReviewRepository was added and the ReviewController was refactored to use it.
 A FakeReviewRepository was added and unit tests were written that use it.
+- 8A-SeedData
+  Code to seed the database with some initial book reviews was added.
+- 8B-LinqFiltering
+  Added code to filter reviews by book title or reviewer.